 See in Glossary

-|Built In Standard||This is the PBR (Physically-Based Rendering) material introduced in Unity 5.0.
-For each splat layer, you can use one texture for albedo and smoothness, one texture for normal and one scalar value to tweak the metalness.
-For more information on PBR and the Standard shader, see Standard ShaderA built-in shader for rendering real-world objects such as stone, wood, glass, plastic and metal.
+|Built In Standard||For each splat layer, there is one Texture for albedo and smoothness, one Texture for the normal map, and one scalar value to adjust the metalness.
+For more information about PBR and the Standard Shader, see Standard ShaderA built-in shader for rendering real-world objects such as stone, wood, glass, plastic and metal.
 Supports a wide range of shader types and combinations.
 More info

 See in Glossary.